xingchen0123/xingchen0123.github.io/index.md

 ## About Me

 Hi!
 Welcome to my homepage!
 I am an assistant professor at [School of International Relations and Public Affairs at Fudan University](https://sirpa.fudan.edu.cn/).
-I am applied economist working on environmental and governance issues.
-Recently I am interesed in public attitudes towards public policies.
+I am applied economist focusing on environmental and governance issues.
+My research aims to provide empirical evidence on the effectiveness, implementation process, and consultation mechanisms of public policies in China.
+Currently, I am interested in studying people's attitudes towards public policies, especially risk policies.

 ## Education
 - PhD in Environmental Economics, Peking University, 2020
 <br>